Artist Grants Emerging Artist Grant Program

-The Joan Mitchell Foundation is excited to announce the Emerging Artist Grant Program, a new initiative designed to assist emerging visual artists across the United States.
-This pilot program will award a diverse group of ten artists with an unrestricted grant of $12,000 per artist in addition to professional support throughout the year.
+The Joan Mitchell Foundation is excited to announce the Emerging Artist Grant Pilot Program, an initiative designed to assist emerging visual artists across the United States.
+This pilot program awards a diverse group of ten artists with an unrestricted grant of $12,000 per artist in addition to professional support throughout the year.

 The Foundation seeks to award visual artists who demonstrate excellence in their work, a commitment to their careers and artistic communities, and a willingness to engage in the varied support provided by this program.
 Recipients will have the opportunity to build relationships with one another, the Foundation, and an expansive community of arts professionals.
 The combination of funding and supplemental programming is intended to further recipients' artistic practice, encourage career sustainability, and best equip them to make their own artistic choices and forge a unique career path.